truekas/PencilSharpener/README.md

 This writeup demonstrates how Google's tsunami enrollment patch, released on v114, can be bypassed on newer mainboards with the Ti50 chip on Kv4.
 The exploit uses a modified version of the original pencil exploit to bypass FWMP and VPD and prevent the system from bricking.
 If you are curious about Pencil Sharpener, you can check out our [explanation](https://github.com/truekas/PencilSharpener/blob/main/Explanation.md) of why it works.

 **Special Thanks To:**
-- Appleflyer | who's blog post helped us to write improved instructions on the keyflashing process
+- Appleflyer | who's blog post helped us to write improved instructions on attaching the ch341a
-- Kilobyte | Helping with re-enrollment processs
+- Kilobyte | Helping with re-enrollment processs command
 - Kelpstream | Gave continuous feedback and helped test Pencil Sharpener

 ## The Exploit